infinite-table/infinite-react/www/pages/docs/latest/reference/datasource-props/index.page.md

 layout: API
 ---

-In the documentation below we'll use **`DATA_TYPE`** to refer to the TypeScript type that represents the data the component is bound to.
+In the API Reference below we'll use **`DATA_TYPE`** to refer to the TypeScript type that represents the data the component is bound to.

 <PropTable>